matplotlib/matplotlib/examples/README.txt

     doc/artist_api_tut.txt in the matplotlib src directory ((PDF at http://matplotlib.sf.net/pycon)

-  * data - some data files we use in the examples
+  * axes_grid - Examples related to the AxesGrid toolkit

   * event_handling - how to interact with your figure, mouse presses, key presses, object picking, etc.  See the event handling tutorial